 Help during diagnostic tests review

 Sometimes you simply need to do some diagnostic tests, and in most cases, you need a doctor’s advice right after.
 Telehealth will help you with that: the doctor won’t only call you to inform you about the results, but they’ll also tell you what you can do.

 With severe conditions, the information about the results has to be told face-to-face, so the doctor has to make sure that the patient understands their situation correctly.
 Video call is the best option for that in today’s times.

 An alternative for the follow-up visits

-Very often, when patients feel better, they avoid any follow-up meetings because of lack of time.
+Very often, when patients feel better, they avoid any follow-up meetings because of a lack of time.
 Telehealth can help with that – now, you can simply set up an online meeting with your doctor and inform them whether the treatment is working or you have any concerns.
-While for the first visit to the doctor’s, you may need to go to the medical office because you need to be analysed in person with follow-up visits, telemedicine works the best.
+While, for the first visit to the doctors, you may need to go to the medical office because you need to be analysed in person with follow-up visits, telemedicine works the best.